mattdesl/prot/README.md

 <sup>(this feature is still experimental)</sup>

 You can pass `--install` or `-i`, which will auto-install npm dependencies on file save, and add them to your package.json.
-This means you can hack without typing `npm install`.
+This means you can hack without typing `npm install react --save` and so forth.

 ```sh
 prot --install